.png)

 Telemedicine: Bridging Gaps in Healthcare

 Telemedicine, a product of the digital era, is a healthcare delivery model that utilizes telecommunications technology to provide remote medical services.
-This innovative approach bridges geographical barriers, making healthcare more accessible to individuals regardless of their location.
+This innovative approach bridges geographical barriers, making healthcare more accessible to individuals regardless of location.

 1. Telehealth Nurse - Registered nurses who provide remote patient care, offering advice, monitoring, and support through virtual communication channels.